drtobbyas/secreta/README.md

 Secreta is a secret and config manangement module that allows you to smartly manage your app configurations and secrets.
 It provides a way to secure API keys, External Service Links, Database credentials, app configs and more with Industry-grade encryption denying unauthorized access.
 It provides a permission level which enables each member of the team have access to the exact permission and access to secrets they need to do their work.
 It eliminates the need to worry about secrets being committed to git repos.
 All secrets are encrypted with industry-standard encryption algorithm.
-No one can decrypt without a matching key
+No one can decrypt without a matching key.

 100% Free and Open Source!

 <!-- ![Kitten Material](https://camo.githubusercontent.com/f0487d92194f3c685213539c53e9784113cd8a4b/68747470733a2f2f692e696d6775722e636f6d2f58384f344748622e706e67) -->